Russell-Waterhouse/dev_environment/README.md

 Here's what I found:

-1. I sometimes do work with third party software that isn't packaged in Nix, or is packaged in Nix but requires some download that an upstream has updated, which changes the sha256 hash, which breaks the build.
+1. I sometimes do work with third party software that isn't packaged in Nix, or is packaged in Nix but requires some download that an upstream server has updated, which changes the sha256 hash, which breaks the build.
 2. Some software just does not run out of the box.
-Cypress tests are a good example
+Cypress tests are a good example.
 3. In these edge cases, I often found confusing and conflicting documentation describing how to fix this.